 These trials are growing Bollgard3 cotton and use modern agriculture science and technology.

 Combined, these methods greatly reduce the use of chemicals and water.

-Find out more about the cotton trials on the Department of Primary, Industry and Resources (DPIR) website.
+Find out more about the cotton trials on the Department of Industry, Tourism and Trade website.